csbridge/turkey-21-website/templates/en/resources/general-info.md

 #### D. <u>Office Hours/Work</u>

 This is when you'll be able to ask for individual help on your code.
+We will be using Nooks, an online community in which no software is needed.Simply click on the Nooks community link and you will be directed to the office hours space.

 - If you need help, you'll join the Office Hours Nooks community and Section Leaders will be there to answer your questions.
 - You may have to wait in the Nook community until a Section Leader is free to help you.